 Wrong or Bad Keywords

 This one seems obvious but many people overlook it.
 PPC advertisers assume all visitors have the same value, but this couldn’t be further from the truth.
 The quality of your visitors depends on many factors including what they are actually searching for when they click on your site.
 If you’re selling hiking boots and you’re targeting a broad search term like “boots”, you may be getting a lot of clicks for “snow boots” and “cowboy boots”.
-These low-relevancy clicks can easily make your monthly budget do a disappearing act – POOF! while you blame it on Google Adwords.
+These low-relevancy clicks can easily make your monthly budget do a disappearing act – POOF! while you blame it on Google Ads.

 It’s important to choose your keywords properly and use the proper match types to increase the relevancy for the people who are clicking on your ad and costing your money.
 Starting off your campaign with broad keywords is OK, but plan on spending more in the first month with lower conversion rates.
 After analyzing the results of the first month, you’ll want to focus in on a smaller target market by narrowing your keywords to be more specific and focus on the highest converting terms.
 I won’t get into how to use match types in this post but you can read more about that here.
 You can also use conversion tracking and negative keywords to increase the relevancy of each click you are paying for.